WolframResearch/LSPServer/HowToBuild.md

 # Building

-LSPServer uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile an executable.
+LSPServer uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile a native library.

 LSPServer uses C++11 features and requires a compiler that can support at least C++11.